seas-cs32/py2cpp/1SyntaxDiffs/lesson/instructions.md

 ## Clean-up

-If you want to start this lesson again, just **type `cp main1.txt main.c` at the Console prompt and hit return**.
+If you want to start this lesson again, just **type `cp main1.txt main.c` in the shell and hit return**.

 ## Active learning interlude (ali2)